 Data is the gateway to scientific discoveries, business innovation and answers to unsolved questions, making HPC the foundation for industrial, scientific and societal progress.

 With technologies like AI, Machine Learning and IoT quickly evolving, the amount of data that businesses have to process is growing rapidly.
-From tracking a developing storm to analyzing stock trends, the ability to process data in real-time is crucial.
+From tracking a developing storm to analysing stock trends, the ability to process data in real-time is crucial.

 Who uses HPC?